neuhausj/Ethos-resources/README.md

 5. p_Ail_Rate: rates of aileron (default 100% for full travel)
 6. p_Elev_Rate: rates of elevator
 7. p_Rudder_Rate: rates of rudder
+8. p_ailBrakeComp: authority of aileron when brakes are deployed

 Template default is brakes are retracted when throttle is pulled back.
 To reverse this behavior, go to __Mixes__ > __m_brake__ and long press on __Throttle__, then tick "Negative"